Kotov584/Telegant/README.md

 # Telegant
-Telegant - An Elegant Modern Bot Framework for Python.
-This project is designed to provide developers simple and elegant access to Telegram bot api.
+Telegant is an elegant modern bot framework for Python, designed to provide developers with simple and elegant access to the Telegram bot API.
-Project is at the Alpha testing stage and provides only required basic features at the moment to proof concept of simplicity.
+The project is currently at the alpha testing stage and provides only the required basic features to prove the concept of simplicity.

 # Installation
 To install the project, simply run: